romland/xorzee/README.md

 --------
 - Port MvrProcessor to a native node module (C/C++)

+## Features (ideas)
+- Be able to see recent/latest detected motion sequences in client
+- I'd like object-identification _without extra hardware_ (we will only identify _moving_ objects -- e.g. human/cat/dog)
+  (google: does yolo use motion vectors) A: is no, but seems like other thought of the same (no surprise)

 [1] If it can run on the one core of Raspberry Pi Zero, it will run on any other Raspberry Pi.